 The Medicine Lodge Peace Treaty re-enactment compresses 300 years of history into two hours of entertainment and education.
 Set against the panoramic backdrop of the timeless Red Hills and the Kansas sky, the Pageant commemorates the diverse cultures of the “Discoverers, Explorers, and Settlers” mixed with the native peoples of the Central Plains.

 In a natural amphitheater, near the actual site of the council where the Medicine River (named by the Kiowa for its medicinal waters) and Elm Creek flow together, the re-enactment takes place and peace will come with time to the prairie.

-The Pageant is an invitation to watch history unfold: the Spanish Discovery with Coronado; Lewis and Clark and Zebulon Pike come alive on the prairie, and now the natives are unsure of their place in their homelands.
-The settlers were moving West and thoughts of railroads were in the future.
-Not all were peaceful journeys in the covered wagons, and sometimes, the cavalry would rescue the settlers in an Indian attack.
+The pageant is an invitation to watch history unfold.
+Witness the Spanish discovery with Coronado.
+Lewis and Clark and Zebulon Pike come alive on the prairie, and the natives become unsure of their place in their homelands.
+The settlers were moving west and thoughts of railroads were in the future.
+Not all were peaceful journeys in the covered wagons, and sometimes the cavalry would rescue the settlers in an Indian attack.
 The longhorn cattle drive is another colorful scene.

 The community of Medicine Lodge transforms into a frontier town, with parades and the Medicine Lodge historical night show, which re-enacts the bank robbery that took place in 1880s, and Carry Nation, who loved to smash saloons and any place that sold the “Demon Rum!”
 The setting for the Pageant and the entire celebration is wrapped in the rust-colored glory of the Gypsum Hills on the horizon.